 Frequently Asked Questions

 These marinated cherry tomatoes are honestly so good that I usually make a big batch and keep them in the fridge.
-They make the perfect quick and easy snack and I love adding them to salads and grain bowls!
-However, these vinegary tomatoes are incredibly versatile and you can enjoy them in a number of ways!
+They make the perfect quick and easy snack and I love serving them as a side with sandwiches and soups, especially soups with Italian sausage and Italian tortellini soup.
+But they also taste terrific when you add them to salads and grain bowls, too!

-- Toast with the most: Heap them on top of your breakfast toast.
-Make your mornings extra special by topping these flavor bombs to your crunchy toasts together with some fresh and creamy avocado!
+- Toast with the most: Heap them on top of your breakfast egg toast.

-- Bruschetta: Use them to make delectable bruschetta–just do not forget the balsamic!
+- Bruschetta: Use marinated cherry tomatoes to make delectable bruschetta–just do not forget the balsamic!
 You can also serve them with focaccia or a softly toasted baguette.
-They will be the perfect hors d’oeuvre for your next party!
-You’ll have your guests lining up for them.
+Your guests will be lining up for this perfect hors d’oeuvre for your next party!

-- Pizzas: Instead of using plain tomatoes, use them to jazz up your pizza and flatbreads.
+- Pizzas: Instead of using plain tomatoes, use this marinated tomato salad to jazz up your pizza and flatbreads.

 - Sandwiches: You can also pile them up on your sandwiches!

-- Warm and Cold Pastas: Stir them into cooked and cooled noodles for a scrumptious marinated tomato pasta salad bursting with summer flavors!
+- Warm and Cold Pastas: Stir this recipe for marinated tomatoes into cooked and cooled noodles for a scrumptious marinated tomato pasta salad bursting with summer flavors!

 - Grain Bowls: They are also fantastic served over grains, such as orzo or quinoa!